clindsey/barkeep/readme.md

 <img src="http://bit.ly/wAqCqY" alt="Barkeep" title="Barkeep" height="336" width="535"/>

-a simple collection of common javascript build tasks for grunt 0.4.
+grunt 0.4.x tasks for snockets, Amazon S3 uploads, and ducksboard updates.

 ## Getting Started
-If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [gruntfile][Getting Started] as well as install and use grunt plugins.
+If you haven't used [grunt](https://github.com/gruntjs) before, be sure to check out the [Getting Started](https://github.com/gruntjs/grunt/wiki/Getting-started) guide, as it explains how to create a gruntfile as well as install and use grunt plugins.
 Once you're familiar with that process, install this plugin with this command:

 ```sh
 npm install grunt-barkeep --save-dev